 This Whistleblower Policy will be reviewed at least every two years to ensure that it is operating effectively and appropriately reflects how whistleblowing matters are managed at Tyro.

-The Whistleblower Policy is approved by the Board of Directors.
+The Whistleblower Policy is the Board approved by of Directors.
 Any material amendments to the policy will be submitted to the Board of Directors for approval and adoption.